Protect your business against crime

 The basic idea is to introduce measures that will delay and deter potential offenders from seeing your business as an easy target for crime.
 We have outlined below security measures that you could apply to protect your business:

-- Secure the perimeter – ensure gates are secure and fences aren't damaged or provide opportunities for access.
-Applying anti-climb measures can also be effective, however you must have signs to state you have them installed.
+Ensure gates are secure and fences aren't damaged or provide opportunities for access.
+Applying anti-climb measures can also be effective, however, you must have signs to state you have them installed.

-- Address IT security issues such as hard-drive encryption, off-site data storage, software security updates.
+Address IT security issues such as hard-drive encryption, off-site data storage, and software security updates.
 Protect your business online.

 Professional security consultants can offer a comprehensive risk assessment of any premises and can recommend security measures to meet the risks faced.